+44 (0)1223 334 898

 Research Fellows and Research By-Fellows

-The community of postdoctoral scholars, or postdocs, in Cambridge numbers over 4,000 and is responsible for much of the research that underpins the University’s world-leading reputation.
-At University level the Office of Postdoctoral Affairs looks after the interests of this large group, whilst Hughes Hall was the first college appoint a Research Convenor to help build a sense of community and co-ordinate activity.
-This post is now being replicated in other Colleges as best practice for engaging postdocs.
+Hughes Hall was the first college to appoint a Research Convenor to help build a sense of community and co-ordinate activity among its postdocs.
+That post is now being replicated in other Colleges as best practice for engaging postdocs.